 My co-authored books include Tips for Teaching Culture: Practical Approaches to Intercultural Communication from Pearson and two books in the Q: Skills for Success series from Oxford University Press.
-I’ve also edited books for both McGraw-Hill and Cambridge University Press and served as academic content advisor to the world’s largest online English language provider, GlobalEnglish.com.
+I’ve also edited ESL textbooks for McGraw-Hill, Cambridge University Press, and Kaplan Education, and served as academic content advisor to one of the world’s largest online English language providers, GlobalEnglish.com.

-I’m based in the lovely college town of Middlebury, Vermont, but I get out a lot and speak at national and international conferences on topics including: methods and techniques for teaching reading, speaking, and listening comprehension; pronunciation & accent reduction; intercultural communication and diversity; testing, assessment, & evaluation; language training program administration; technology in language teaching; active learning activities; achieving student satisfaction; selecting effective language training materials; self-access learning centers; strategic planning and team-building for language programs; language training for call centers; effective language teacher hiring practices; and spirituality and reflection in language teacher training programs.
+I live in the lovely college town of Middlebury, Vermont in the northeastern United States, but I get out a lot and speak at national and international conferences on a wide variety of topics including: methods and techniques for teaching reading, speaking, and listening comprehension; pronunciation & accent reduction; intercultural communication and diversity; language training program administration; technology in language teaching; active learning activities; achieving student satisfaction; selecting effective language training materials; strategic planning and team-building for language programs; effective language teacher hiring practices; and spirituality and reflection in language teacher training programs.
 I also have experience in teacher training and love to hear from former students who have taught in the U.S., China, Hungary, India, Austria, Ecuador, and Chile.

-I’ve got an A.B. in English and American Literature from Brown University in Providence, RI and an M.A. in TESOL from Biola University in La Mirada, CA.
+I’ve got an B.A. in English and American Literature from Brown University in Providence, RI and an M.A. in TESOL from Biola University in La Mirada, CA.

-If you really want to know more, you can download download a full curriculum vitae.
+If you’d like to know more, you can download a complete curriculum vitae.